wp-plugins/filled-in/readme.txt

 1. Download `filled-in.zip`
 1. Unzip
-1. Upload `redirection` directory to your `/wp-content/plugins` directory
+1. Upload `filled-in` directory to your `/wp-content/plugins` directory
 1. Go to the plugin management page and enable the plugin
 1. Configure the options from the `Manage/Filled In` page
 1. Put your custom made extensions in to wp-content/plugins/filled-in-extensions/pre (and also post, result, filters)